NEUBIAS/training-resources/courses/20240612_Goettingen_RTG_CYTAC.md

 ## Prerequisites
 * You should know all the topics mentioned in the **Learn the Basics** section of the [Learn Python](https://www.learnpython.org/en/Welcome) website (you may skip "Classes and Objects" and "Modules and Packages").
-* Please practice running code in a Jupyter Notebook.
-You can follow this [guide](https://jupyter.org/try-jupyter/retro/notebooks/?path=notebooks/Intro.ipynb).
+* Please practice running code in a Jupyter Notebook following this Jupyter Lab [guide](https://jupyter.org/try-jupyter/lab/).
+For plain Jupyter Notebook (old interface) follow this [guide](https://jupyter.org/try-jupyter/notebooks/?path=notebooks/Intro.ipynb)
 ## IT Setup
 For the course you will need to bring your laptop (you will need WiFi and eduroam).